• Skip to primary navigation

 How to make pumpkin frittata?

-• Step #1: Prepare the pumpkin.
+Prepare the pumpkin.
 Hokkaido doesn't require peeling, but any other pumpkin you might use needs to be peeled.
 Cube it into small cubes.
-Place the cubes in the skillet, and add olive oil, paprika, dried thyme, salt, and grated garlic.
-Mix well to coat; I always do it with my hands.

-• Step #2: Bake in the preheated oven for about 20 minutes or until soft.
+Step #2: Bake in the preheated oven for about 20 minutes or until soft.
+Remove from the oven.
+Scatter the green onions on top.

-• Step 4:ย Beat the eggs and add salt, pepper, milk, and cheese.
+Step #3: Beat the eggs and add salt, pepper, milk, and cheese.
 Carefully pour the mixture over the baked pumpkin and use a wooden spoon to distribute the vegetables evenly in the pan.

 Tips

 Never forget that a cast-iron skillet gets very hot.
-Always use kitchen mittens when you handle the pan.
+Always use kitchen mitts when you handle the pan.

-If your skillet is smaller (25 cm/ 10 inches), you can make the frittata with 6 eggs, 3 cups cubed pumpkin, and slightly less cheese and spring onions.
+If your skillet is smaller (10 inches/ 25 cm), you can make the frittata with 6 eggs, 3 cups of cubed pumpkin, and slightly less cheese and spring onions.

 What to serve with it?